-Pyometra is an infection of the uterus (womb).
+Pyometra, also known as a pyo, is an infection of the uterus (womb).
 It’s a common condition in female dogs who haven’t been spayed and requires urgent veterinary treatment.

 Each time a female dog has a season — usually about twice a year — she undergoes all the hormonal changes associated with pregnancy.
 This is regardless of whether she becomes pregnant or not.
 The changes in the uterus that occur during each season make infection more likely with age.
 A very common organism called E. coli, found in your dog’s faeces, usually causes pyometra.
-Injections with some hormones, either to prevent seasons or for treatment of other conditions, can increase the risk of pyometra developing.
+Injections with some hormones, either to prevent seasons or for treatment of other conditions, can increase the risk of the condition developing.

-Pyometra is only seen in females as males do not have a uterus.
+Pyos are only seen in females as males do not have a uterus.
 The signs usually develop around four to six weeks after the female has finished bleeding from her last season.
 In some cases, the bitch may appear to be having a prolonged season.

+The early signs of pyometra can include unusual tiredness, lack of appetite and an unquenchable thirst.
+These may also be followed by vaginal discharge.
+In the latter stages, your dog may be reluctant to move.
 If left untreated these signs will worsen to the point of dehydration, collapse and death from septic shock.

-They may suggest procedures such as ultrasound and blood tests to confirm the diagnosis, rule out other possible causes, and to check that your pet is well enough to undergo treatment.
+They may suggest procedures such as ultrasound and blood tests to confirm the diagnosis, rule out other possible causes, and to check your pet is well enough to undergo treatment.

-The treatment of choice for pyometra is surgery to remove the uterus.
+Treatment typically involves surgery to remove the uterus.
 The operation is essentially the same as a routine spay.